cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 At the start of each round, the Leader requests from each Helper its prep share.
-After gathering each of the prep shares, the Leader computes the next prep message (via `prep_shares_to_prep()`) and broadcasts it to the Helpers.
-At this point, each Aggregator runs `prep_next()` locally to either recover an output share or, if more rounds of preparation are required, compute its updated state and prep share.
-If more are required, then the Helper responds to the broadcast message with its next prep share.
+After gathering each of the prep shares, the Leader computes the next prep message (via `vdaf.prep_shares_to_prep()`) and broadcasts it to the Helpers.
+At this point, each Aggregator runs `vdaf.prep_next()` locally to either recover an output share or, if more rounds of preparation are required, compute its updated state and prep share.
+If another round is required, then the Helper responds to the broadcast message with its next prep share.

 The Aggregators proceed in this way until each recovers an output share or some step of the computation fails.